 The Group's Corporate Reinsurance Security Committee oversees the credit quality of cessions and reinsurance assets.
 The Group typically only cedes new business to authorized reinsurers with a minimum rating of 'A-.'
-Of the exposure ceded to reinsurers that are rated below 'A-' or are not rated, 60 percent was collateralized as of December 31, 2022 and 54 percent as of December 31, 2021.
-Of the exposure ceded to reinsurers that are rated below 'A-' or are not rated, 57 percent was ceded to captive insurance companies in 2022, and 66 percent in 2021.
+Of the exposure ceded to reinsurers that are rated below 'A-' or are not rated, 60 percent was collateralized as of December 31, 2023 and 46 percent as of December 31, 2022.
+Of the exposure ceded to reinsurers that are rated below 'A-' or are not rated, 62 percent was ceded to captive insurance companies in 2023, and 57 percent in 2022.

-Reinsurance assets included reinsurance recoverables (the reinsurers' share of reserves for insurance contracts) of USD 25.7 billion and USD 25.7 billion, and receivables arising from ceded reinsurance of USD 1.9 billion and USD 1.6 billion as of December 31, 2022 and 2021, respectively, gross of allowance for impairment.
-Reserves for potentially uncollectible reinsurance assets amounted to USD 117 million as of December 31, 2022 and USD 119 million as of December 31, 2021.
+Reinsurance assets included reinsurance recoverables (the reinsurers' share of reserves for insurance contracts) of USD 27.1 billion and USD 28.1 billion, and receivables arising from ceded reinsurance of USD 2.1 billion and USD 1.8 billion as of December 31, 2023 and 2022, respectively, gross of allowance for impairment.
+Reserves for potentially uncollectible reinsurance assets amounted to USD 117 million as of December 31, 2023 and USD 130 million as of December 31, 2022.
 The Group's policy on impairment charges takes into account both specific charges for known situations (e.g., financial distress or litigation) and a general, prudent provision for unanticipated impairments.

-Reinsurance assets in table 10 are shown before taking into account collateral such as cash or bank letters of credit and deposits received under ceded reinsurance contracts.
-Unsecured reinsurance assets shown are after deducting collateral.
+Reinsurance recoverables in table 7 are shown before taking into account collateral such as cash or bank letters of credit and deposits received under ceded reinsurance contracts.
+Unsecured reinsurance recoverables shown are after deducting collateral.
 Bank issuing letters of credit for the benefit of Zurich are, on average, 'A' rated.
-The value of the collateral received amounts to USD 10.9 billion and USD 10.6 billion as of December 31, 2022 and 2021, respectively.
+The value of the collateral received amounts to USD 17.2 billion and USD 11.6 billion as of December 31, 2023 and 2022, respectively.

-Table 10 shows reinsurance assets and unsecured reinsurance assets split by rating.
+Table 7 shows reinsurance recoverables and unsecured reinsurance recoverables split by rating.